Zoë CharltonFort Mose30"x22"Collage, stickers, graphite, and gouache on paper2014Courtesy of the artistPhotography by Greg Staley

 The Artist as Culture Producer was launched on March 2, 2017.

 The Artist as Culture Producer is the second in the Living and Sustaining a Creative Life trilogy.
-The first was Essays by 40 Working Artists, and the final book, Last Artist Standing: Living and Sustaining a Creative Life, is scheduled to be released in 2023.
-It will also be published by Intellect Books and distributed by University of Chicago Press.
+The first was Essays by 40 Working Artists, and the final book, Last Artist Standing, was released in May 2025, also published by Intellect Books and distributed by University of Chicago Press.